November 21

 He said, “No, I’m serious.”

-At a graduation party in June for my niece in a pool clubhouse with only one table, that for the catered spread, I told another brother-in-law about wanting to smell a bear.
-His mother, visiting from rural eastern PA, sitting in our circle, leaned over and grabbed my arm, nearly spilling the plate of barbecue in her lap, the one in mine too, said, “Vinegar, I’m told.
-No, trust me.
-You find yourself deep in the woods, you catch a whiff of tossed summer salad?
+At a graduation party in June for my niece in a pool clubhouse, I told another brother-in-law about wanting to smell a bear.
+His mother, visiting from rural eastern PA, overheard.
+Sitting in our circle, she leaned over and grabbed my arm, nearly spilling the plate of barbecue in my lap, and said, “Vinegar, I’m told.
+Trust me.
+Find yourself deep in the woods, you catch a whiff of tossed summer salad?
 Run like hell.”

-“Option one,” John’s voice rose, clear now that I’d found the volume on my phone, “I’ve got an island cabin I think you’ll like.
-Option two, my personal RV on the grounds.
-Three, the North Country Inn downtown, I know the owner, she’s confirmed a room.”
+“Option one,” John’s voice rose, clear now that I’d found the volume on my phone, “I’ve got an island cabin.
+Option two, my personal RV.
+Option three, the North Country Inn downtown, I know the owner, she’s confirmed a room.”

-Shepherds are gorgeous, dignified dogs, the two-tone, black and tan coat, beseeching chocolate eyes.
-As the shepherd’s shoulders churned the thirty yards of lush lawn, I remembered the breed most likely to bite, not the pit bull, and had time to consider how my blood might look sprayed across the green grass.
-The dog clearly had a mission, seemed to be asking something of me, something of which I should already know, a bit of arcane knowledge, rules, found in, say, a manual titled, When German Shepherds Attack: Rule number one, drop to your knees, head bowed, and offer a forearm for the shepherd to lock its jaw, preferably the weak arm, the one not used for fine motor skills such as toasting a flute or rotating a focus ring.
+Shepherds are dignified dogs, the two-tone, black and tan coat, beseeching chocolate eyes.
+The shepherd’s shoulders churned the thirty yards of lush lawn, time enough to consider how my blood might look sprayed across the green grass.
 I considered scaling the tractor.
-It felt like I was trapped in a tragic Robert Frost poem.
-I would be maimed before I could fulfill my life’s mission.
+I felt trapped in a tragic Robert Frost poem, maimed before I could fulfill my life’s mission.

 “Felix, no!”
 John called, and like that, the dog whirled, vanishing with the thick necks.